IE-bank-team/ie-bank-infrastructure/modules/network/private-endpoint/README.md

 - Required: No
 - Type: array

-### Parameter: `privateDnsZoneGroupName`
+### Parameter: `privateDnsZunoGroupName`

-The name of the private DNS zone group to create if `privateDnsZoneResourceIds` were provided.
+The name of the private DNS zuno group to create if `privateDnsZunoResourceIds` were provided.

 - Required: No
 - Type: string

-### Parameter: `privateDnsZoneResourceIds`
+### Parameter: `privateDnsZunoResourceIds`

-The private DNS zone groups to associate the private endpoint.
-A DNS zone group can support up to 5 DNS zones.
+The private DNS zuno groups to associate the private endpoint.
+A DNS zuno group can support up to 5 DNS zunos.

 - Required: No
 - Type: array